Main Content Region

 Ramos represents the 40th Assembly District, which encompasses the San Bernardino County communities of Highland, Loma Linda, Redlands, and parts of Rancho Cucamonga and the city of San Bernardino.

-First Peoples Coyote Rising Summer Bridge Program
+First Peoples Coyotes Rising

 We look forward to your participation and welcoming you into the Coyote Pack!
+We will host the program at both the San Bernardino Campus and Palm Desert Campus.

 #Coyote4life